 •For a credit application process where a customer requests a loan:

-Based on credit amount, customer type and credit type, we could want to predict beforehand if the process requires additional documentation or not (i.e predicting a categorical variable).
+Based on credit amount, customer type and credit type, we could predict whether the process requires additional documentation (i.e predicting a categorical variable).

-Based on insurance amount, customer type and estimated price, we could want to predict beforehand an estimated duration to approve the insurance underwriting (i.e predicting a continuous variable).
+Based on insurance amount, customer type and estimated price, we could predict an estimated duration for which to approve the insurance underwriting (i.e predicting a continuous variable).

-•For a help desk support process where a customer reports a ticket:
+•For a help desk support process where a customer submits a ticket:

-Based on severity, operating system, and ticket type, we could want to predict beforehand if the ticket would be likely to be solved in first-level support, or if it needs to be escalated to second-level support, or to third-level support (i.e predicting a categorical variable).
+Based on severity, operating system, and ticket type, we could predict whether the ticket is likely to be resolved by first-level support, or whether it will needs to be escalated to second or to third-level support (i.e predicting a categorical variable).

 Before you start